- Foxtel Pay TV

 Foxtel also ensures that they are still on the track of modern techs as they recently launched their live 4K Programming which will provide Australian households a new and more defined viewing experience.
 The iQ4 set-top box is also a fresh from the shelf Foxtel device.
 This newly developed set-top box will enable Foxtel subscribers to ultimately enjoy the value of their money with the HD and 4K UHD viewing experience enabled by it.
 Recording your favorite movie or TV series to watch it later could also be done using the iQ4 set-top box.
 Foxtel eyes to completely turn their transmission mode into satellite broadcasting.
 So if you are planning to get Foxtel as your Pay TV, you will most likely have a satellite as the mode of transmission.

-The base subscription for Foxtel Pay TV. is 49$ which includes over 50 channels of the best entertainment & drama.
+The base subscription for Foxtel Pay TV is $49, which includes over 50 channels of the best entertainment & drama.
 This plan also has HBO Original dramas, FX and Foxtel’s new originals which are complete in seasons.
-The 50$ Sports HD+Foxtel plus offers 12 HD Sports channels and over 50 sports channels including NBA, NFL, NRL, AFL, Rugby, F1, Cricket, Supercars, UFC and Football.
-On the other hand, the other 50$ Movie HD+Foxtel plus provides a number of HD channels with movies and films alike ranging from various genres.
+The $50 Sports HD+Foxtel plus offers 12 HD Sports channels and over 50 sports channels including NBA, NFL, NRL, AFL, Rugby, F1, Cricket, Supercars, UFC and Football.
+On the other hand, the other $50 Movie HD+Foxtel plus provides a number of HD channels with movies and films alike ranging from various genres.
 The platinum subscription markets a good plan which includes Foxtel Plus, Sports HD & Movies HD and 12 favorite channels.
-Aside from containing all the best offers of Foxtel, this 99$ plan will also enable Netflix standard streaming and a multiroom casting.
+Aside from containing all the best offers of Foxtel, this $99 plan will also enable Netflix standard streaming and a multiroom casting.
 If you think Foxtel is the best fit for you, contact Compare Broadband to set the plan for you or you can visit this page to compare the best Foxtel plans.

 Fetch Pay TV Subscription